 Credit: Microsoft; Shutterstock

-Microsoft's game-streaming service Mixer (formerly known as Beam) provides speedy live broadcasts that livestreaming fanatics will appreciate.
+Microsoft's game-streaming service Mixer provides speedy live broadcasts that livestreaming fanatics will appreciate.
 Customizable soundboards and visual elements to co-streams allow interactivity between streamers and viewers in a fun and personal way, while simple setup makes it easy to stream from anywhere at any time with your Xbox One.
 When you're not broadcasting or watching a stream, you can socialize with other members directly through the chat feature or community forum.
-Best of all, Mixer is built right into your Xbox One -- no need to download an app from the store.
+Best of all, Mixer is built right into your Xbox One -- there’s no need to download an app from the store.

 Sling TV offers live TV without cable, letting you stream dozens of channels over the air, from CNN and ESPN to HGTV and Comedy Central.
 The service also features an impressive number of on-demand shows and movies.
-Subscriptions start at a reasonable $20, and you can get all 50 channels for $40 per month.
+Subscriptions start at a reasonable $25, and you can get all Sling channels for $40 per month.
 Check out the difference between the Sling Orange and Sling Blue packages to see what each tier offers.

 If you're an Amazon Prime subscriber, you should definitely download Amazon Prime Video to your Xbox One.
 The app gives you access to all your favorite Amazon shows, like The Man in the High Castle and Tom Clancy’s Jack Ryan, but also offers a nice selection of movies and television shows.

 The UFC TV app is perfect for anyone who enjoys combat sports.
 The app allows you to watch UFC pay-per-view events live from the Xbox One and gives you the option of signing up for UFC Fight Pass, so you can stream live events, check out older fights on-demand, and watch original UFC content.
 UFC Fight Pass goes for $7.99 per month with a 12-month commitment.